kyma-project/test-infra/docs/prow/quality-metrics.md

 order by jsonPayload.timestamp desc
 ```

-This query is used as a data source for a report created in DataStudio
+Above query is used as a data source for a report created in DataStudio.
 You can check this report here: https://datastudio.google.com/open/1YbERoxkmrpLBPHpf00CINKcETkV810Tg